Students

 https://youtu.be/Yvma56yBL-8

-Seher Atamturktur received her Ph.D from Rutgers University, Newark In 1995.
-Her research focused on neuroscience, specifically the Effects of the Neuromodulators on the Synaptic Plasticity.
+Dr. Seher Atamturktur received her Ph.D. from Rutgers University, Newark, in 2005.
+Her research focused on neuroscience, specifically the effects of neuromodulators on synaptic plasticity.

-She joined BCC in 2004 and has taught Anatomy and Physiology I and II, Medical Terminology and Introduction to Behavioral Neuroscience.
-She co-developed the Introduction to Neuroscience course that is the first Interdisciplinary course offered in BCC.
-In BCC, she focused on pedagogical research, growth mindset and assessment over many years that lead to several peer reviewed publications.
-Her teaching philosophy for over 30 years spans around active learning, flipped classroom, game playing and growth mindset.
+She joined Bronx Community College (BCC) in 2004 and has taught Anatomy and Physiology I and II, Medical Terminology, and Introduction to Behavioral Neuroscience.
+She co-developed the Introduction to Neuroscience course—the first interdisciplinary course offered at BCC.
+Over the years, her work at BCC has centered on pedagogical research, growth mindset, and assessment, resulting in several peer-reviewed publications.
+With more than 30 years of experience in academia, her teaching philosophy emphasizes active learning, flipped classrooms, game-based learning, and cultivating a growth mindset in students to promote resilience and academic success.

 Laura Broughton is an Associate Professor of Biological Sciences at Bronx Community College (BCC), one of the campuses of the City University of New York.
 She teaches general biology and is leading the effort to develop an implement a biology major.
 Before coming to BCC, Dr. Broughton was an NSF-funded post-doc at the Ecosystems Center at the Marine Biological Laboratory.
 She holds a PhD in Ecology, Evolution, and Behavioral Biology from Michigan State University and BAs in Anthropology and Ecological & Environmental Biology from Dartmouth College.
 Her academic interests include the teaching of science, online education, faculty mentorship, and community ecology.